-The National Association of State Alcohol and Drug Abuse Directors, Inc. (NASADAD) and its component group, the National Prevention Network (NPN), are pleased to announce the CALL FOR APPLICATIONS for the 2013 National Exemplary Awards for Innovative Substance Abuse Prevention Programs, Practices, and Policies (2013 Exemplary Awards).
+The National Association of State Alcohol and Drug Abuse Directors, Inc. (NASADAD) and its component group, the National Prevention Network (NPN), are pleased to present the National Exemplary Awards for Innovative Substance Abuse Prevention Programs, Practices, and Policies.
 Since its inception over two decades ago, this Center for Substance Abuse Prevention (CSAP) supported program has sought to identify and honor outstanding achievements in substance abuse prevention throughout the United States.

 The Exemplary Awards recognize quality substance abuse prevention efforts from around the country including effective and exemplary programs, practices, policies, and other initiatives.
 Examples of programs invited to participate in the Call for Applications include, but are not limited to, those that have impacted specific changes in their communities – such as promoting responsible retailing practices, smoke-free workplace ordinances, and other environmental approaches.

 The Kamiah Community Partners Coalition (KCPC) program was established in 2006 when a group of dedicated community members had the foresight to understand the need to extend efforts started by the Safe and Drug Free Schools Program.
 Using the Strategic Prevention Framework Model, KCPC has implemented sustainable environmental changes by taking a multi-faceted approach.
 KCPC’s mission of “Promoting Positive Change for a Healthy Community” has effected change in the Kamiah School District boundaries by reducing youth marijuana usage by 9%, underage drinking by 3% and increasing perception of harm amongst youth as well as adults.
 And while they understand that their vision “All Kamiah School District Youth will be substance free” seems insurmountable, they have made great strides in the short time they have been in existence.